Depth gauge

 As the gauge only measures water pressure, there is an inherent inaccuracy in the depth displayed by gauges that are used in both fresh water and seawater due to the difference in the densities of fresh water and seawater due to salinity and temperature variations.

 A depth gauge that measures the pressure of air bubbling out of an open ended hose to the diver is called a pneumofathometer.
 They are usually calibrated in metres of seawater or feet of seawater.

+Other types of depth gauge use a physical probe to measure the vertical distance from the reference surface to the bottom or other relevant point, such as a dipstick, sounding pole or sounding line, or use light or sound emitted from a known distance from the surface and reflected by the bottom to calculate depth based on elapsed time of travel.
+This includes echo sounding and lidar.

+A level sensor is related technology which measures offset of actual surface from a reference surface, bur does not directly measure depth.